frederic-perez/AmE-dictionary/data/dictionary.md

 __inquest__ _n_ :two::hammer:
 __inquisitive__ _adj_
 __inquisitiveness__
-__INRI__ Iesus Nazarenus Rex Iudaeorum.
+__INRI__ _abbr_ _Latin_ Iesus Nazarenus Rex Iudaeorum.
 Latin for “Jesus of Nazareth, King of the Jews.”
 These words were hung above Jesus during the crucifixion.
 These words were hung over Jesus as a mockery.
 __inroad__ _n_
 __inroads__ _n_ :four::hammer:
 __ins and outs__ _pl n_ :two::hammer: